gotsysdba/oracle-ords-operator/README.md

 * Multiple RestDataServices resources, each with one database pool
 * Multiple RestDataServices resources, each with multiple database pools<sup>*</sup>

-It supports the majority of ORDS configuration settings as per the [API Documentation](docs/api.md)
+It supports the majority of ORDS configuration settings as per the [API Documentation](docs/api.md).

 The ORDS and APEX schemas can be [automatically installed/upgraded](docs/autoupgrade.md) into the Oracle Database by the ORDS Operator.

 <sup>*See [Limitations](#limitations)</sup>

+ORDS Version support:
+* v22.1+

+Oracle Database Version:
+* 19c
+* 23ai (incl.
+23ai Free)

 ### Quick Installation